sahithyandev/s3/src/content/docs/artificial-intelligence/12-local-search.md

 next: true
 ---

-A type of searching that focuses only on the final configuration and not the track.
-Uses a single state, to store the current configuration, and moves to neighboring states until a goal state is reached.
+Focuses only on the final configuration and not the path.
+Keep tracks of the current state only.
+Moves to neighboring states until a goal state is reached.
 Not systemetic, might never search the portion where the goal is.
 Uses less space.
 Can work for large search spaces.

 Often suitable for optimization problems.
 Best configuration is searched for by optimizing an objective function.

 ### Objective Function

-A mathematical expression that evaluates the quality or _fitness_ of a given configuration or solution.
+Evaluates the quality (_fitness_) of a given configuration or solution.
+Denoted by $f(n)$, where $n$ is a state.

-In local search algorithms, the objective function assigns a numerical value to each possible state, allowing the algorithm to compare different states and decide which direction to move in the search space.
-The goal is typically to maximize or minimize this function, depending on the problem, in order to find the best possible solution.

-Can be visualized as a landscape, where each point's height represents the value of the objective function at that point.
-The algorithm starts at a random point and moves to neighboring points with higher or lower values, depending on the optimization goal.
-The search continues until a local optimum is reached, which may not be the global optimum.
+Objective function is minimized or maximized depending on the use case.
+Search is continued until a local maximum or local minimum is reached.

 ## Algorithms

-Different algorithms can be used for choosing the state to visit next:
-- Hill climbing
-- Simulated annealing
-- Genetic algorithms (extension for multiple states)

 ### Hill Climbing

 Aka. greedy local search.
 Starts at a random state.
-Checks all the neighboring states.
-Moves to the neighboring state having the highest value of the objective function.
-If no such state exists, the algorithm terminates.
+Moves to the neighboring state having the highest value for objective function.
+If no such state exists, searching is done.
 Incomplete.

 #### Ridge